 One benefit of braving the cold in winter is returning home with flushed, rosy cheeks.
 You can recreate this flattering look by generously swirling on pink blush.
 A rosy hue warms up your skin and keeps you from looking too sallow.
 One to try is Tower 28 Beach Please Tinted Balm Blush.
 Are you into vegan makeup products?
 Try one of these best vegan makeup brands.

 Don’t: Continue wearing bronzer

 As your tan fades with the passing of summer, it’s best to embrace paler skin and find ways to complement it, rather than try to paint on a fake, summer glow.
 Ditch your bronzer this fall and winter, and instead stick to pink blush.
 A brown contour won’t match the rest of your body, and rosy cheeks look far more endearing.
-(Check out these nine beauty shortcuts that will cut your morning routine in half.)
+Check out these 9 beauty shortcuts that will cut your morning routine in half.

 Do: Always apply kohl eyeliner

 For fall and winter makeup: it’s all about the kohl eyeliner.
 Whether you opt for a sharp cat-eye or smudgy, morning-after look, black liner is a winter staple.
 It looks stunningly dramatic on pale skin and pairs well with a dark, winter wardrobe.
 You really can’t go wrong, especially when you follow these eyeliner tips and use this goof-proof Sephora Collection Kohl Eyeliner.

 Don’t: Line your eyes in purple or blue

 Purple and blue liners are daring and often considered high-fashion, but they’re sadly out of place during fall and winter.
 If you need a colorful alternative, you can certainly play with gold liner.
 Otherwise, it’s best to stick to charcoal black.
 Learn the sneaky ways you’re applying makeup all wrong, according to top makeup artists.